naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 - For 30000 (or lesser) number of threads, ex-2 (with connection pooling) outperforms ex-1 (without connection pooling) when using MySQL
 - However, no performance improvement is seen when using PostgreSQL [infact ex2 slightly outperformed ex-1 in some cases], probably because of Postgre's internal optimizations.
 For the same size of threads, with and without the pooling seems to have nearly similar performance using PostgreSQL.
 - Both databases however fails at a certain threshold (35K concurrent requests)
 - Above observations occur on my local machine when I'm running a 10ms sleep query in each thread.
 The sleep query is used to simulate a typical query execution time.
-The results might vary based on the query execution time and database server configuration and application server configurations.
+The results might vary based on the query execution time, database server configurations and application server configurations.